microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 <img src="../Documentation/Images/Interactable/Events.png" width="450">

-At the bottom of the interactable component, click the "Add Event" button to reveal additional event options.
-A drop down menu contains the current list of supported events like toggle, hold or double tap.
-The idea of these events is to monitor interactable state changes and define patterns to detect.
+**At the bottom of the Interactable component, click the "Add Event" button to reveal additional event options.** A drop down menu contains the current list of supported events like toggle, hold or double tap.
+The idea of these events is to monitor Interactable state changes and define patterns to detect.
 When a pattern is detected, an action can be triggered through the inspector or directly in code.

-**At the bottom of the Interactable component, click the Add Event button to reveal additional event options.** A drop down menu contains the current list of supported events like toggle, hold or double tap.
-The idea of these events is to monitor Interactable state changes and define patterns to detect.
-When a pattern is detected, we can make something happen through the inspector or directly in code.
 <img src="../Documentation/Images/Interactable/Event_audioClip.png" width="450">

 *Example of audio clip to play on click.
 There is an audio theme for playing audio clips for each state change, like focus*

 <img src="../Documentation/Images/Interactable/Event_toggle.png" width="450">

 *Example of Toggle events*

 <img src="../Documentation/Images/Interactable/Event_hold.png" width="450">

 *Example of a hold event*

 Events can be placed on an object to monitor a separate interactable.
 Use `InteractableReceiver` for a single event (from the list) or `InteractableReceiverList` for a list of events similar to the interactable event list.

 <img src="../Documentation/Images/Interactable/InteractableReceiver.png" width="450">

 *Example of InteractableReceiver existing on a separate gameObject from the Interactable, referencing the Interactable for event and state updates*

 "Search Scope" provides a preferred path to search for an Interactable if one is not explicitly assigned.